smithm19/COMP285-Project/README.md

 **Description:**

 2D platformer in Super Mario Brothers style.
-Main character whenever goes to sleep has nightmares.
-In order to end this bad sleep experience, character needs to fight his inner demons and figure out what is causing them.
+Whenever a main character goes to sleep, he has nightmares.
+In order to end this bad sleep experience, the main character needs to fight his inner demons and figure out what is the reason causing them.

-A main character have different bad memories from his past that haunt him, resulting in nightmares or sometimes strange dreams.
-He wants these dreams to end so he needs to fight the inner demons (which is basically dark side of himself).

 **Techincal Description:**